JakubCzech-pl/cart-service/readme.md

 Services should accept Candidate value objects that has validated values in it.
 With it each service can handle action properly.

 All responses from application are created via Factories in *App\Response* namespace.
-If response factory needs to be aware of object then it should implement interface that would indicate for concrete strategy For example *App\Response\Cart\CartResponseFactory* implements *App\Response\Cart\CartResponseFactoryInterface* with method *setCart* for further creating response with cart details
+If response factory needs to be aware of object then it should implement interface that would indicate for concrete strategy.
+For example *App\Response\Cart\CartResponseFactory* implements *App\Response\Cart\CartResponseFactoryInterface* with method *setCart* for further creating response with cart details.